MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Experiments

 \section{Experiments}

-Image classification experiments are conducted on ImageNet-1K dataset~\cite{deng2009imagenet}.
-We followed the standard training recipe of previous efforts~\cite{liu2021swin,yang2021focal,hatamizadeh2023global} to allow for a comparable analysis for performance of different models.
-Specifically, all models have been trained for $300$ epochs with a cosine decay scheduler which uses an additional $20$ epochs for warmup and cooldown phases, respectively.
-Furthermore, we use the LAMB optimizer~\citep{you2019large} with global batch size of $4096$, an initial learning rate of $0.005$ and weight decay of $0.05$.
-We note that using the LAMB optimizer resulted in better results compared to traditional AdamW~\citep{loshchilov2017decoupled}, particularly due to its robustness to higher learning rates.
-We used 32 A100 GPUs for classification tasks.

-To evaluate the performance of downstream tasks, we used our pre-trained models as backbones for object detection and instance segmentation and semantic segmentation tasks and used the MS COCO dataset~\cite{lin2014microsoft} and ADE20K dataset~\citep{zhou2017scene}, respectively.
-Specifically, for object detection and instance segmentation, we used Mask-RCNN~\cite{he2017mask} head with hyperparameters such as $\times3$ LR schedule with an initial learning rate of $0.0001$, a batch size of $16$ and weight decay of $0.05$.
-For semantic segmentation, we used an UperNet network~\citep{xiao2018unified} head with Adam-W~\citep{loshchilov2017decoupled} optimizer, an initial learning rate of $6e-5$ and a global batch size of 16.
-We used 8 A100 GPUs for all downstream tasks.
+Image classification experiments are conducted on the ImageNet-1K dataset~\cite{deng2009imagenet}.
+We followed the standard training recipe of previous efforts~\cite{liu2021swin,yang2021focal,hatamizadeh2023global} to allow for a comparable analysis of performance across different models.
+Specifically, all models have been trained for 300 epochs using 32 A100 GPUs.
+The self-attention formulation in stages 3 and 4 of all MambaVision variants use a window size of 14 and 7, respectively.
+For detailed training configurations, please see the provided anonymous code repository.
+To evaluate the performance of downstream tasks, we used our pre-trained models as backbones for object detection, instance segmentation, and semantic segmentation tasks using the MS COCO dataset~\cite{lin2014microsoft} and ADE20K dataset~\cite{zhou2017scene}, respectively.
+Specifically, for object detection and instance segmentation, we used Cascade Mask-RCNN~\cite{he2017mask} head with hyperparameters such as ×3 LR schedule.
+For semantic segmentation, we used a UperNet network~\cite{xiao2018unified} head and 8 A100 GPUs for all experiments.